 Because social media has fundamentally shifted the way people gather and digest information, event planners should gain an understanding of the social media landscape and identify where their target audience interacts online.
 Event planners need to understand and leverage social media to reach potential attendees in the places they go for information online, as well as in real life.
-That's why I decided to prepare a blog article which may assist you in developing a social media strategy relevant to your event, and give you practical advice on how to get started in social media for event marketing.
+That's why I decided to prepare a blog article that may assist you in developing a social media strategy relevant to your event, and give you practical advice on how to get started in social media for event marketing.

 Social sites are rapidly growing and evolving and this is good news for the event industry.
 Because for the first time, hundreds of millions of potential registrants are at your fingertips.
 As long as you keep your event marketing goals in perspective, you can harness the power of social media to drive registrations and attendance at your events.
 But how can you capture people's attention?
 And why would they care about your event anyway?